lino-framework/book/docs/index.rst

 =============
-The Lino book
+The Lino Book
 =============

-Welcome to the Lino book, the technical documentation about the :term:`Lino framework`.
+Welcome to the Lino Book, the technical documentation about the :term:`Lino framework`.
 For non-technical documentation about Lino see the :ref:`cg`.